Summer Program in Costa Rica

 The Tropical Biology Summer Program is comprised of one core course.
-This course is worth 4 credit hours, accredited by Duke University.
+This course is worth 4 credit hours and is offered through Duke University.

 This course integrates classroom and field instruction to introduce students to the fundamental principles of tropical biology and the natural history of local ecosystems.
 The ecological complexity of the tropics, the patterns of species diversity and the types of species interactions that characterize these systems are discussed in detail.
 Classroom instruction includes lectures given by resident and visiting professors, as well as discussions of assigned readings and selections from the primary literature.